Simba256/RedditBot/README.md

 - Make sure to allow access to the sheet using the Google Sheets API.
 - The Google Sheets API credentials should be stored in `credentials.py` in the same folder as other project files.

+## Multilogin Profiles

+- Update the `mla_profile_to_id.py` file with your Multilogin profiles and their respective IDs.
+- The `multilogin_profiles` dictionary in `mla_profile_to_id.py` maps profile names to their IDs.
+Ensure you replace the placeholder IDs with your actual profile IDs.

 ## Setup Instructions

 1. Clone this repository to your local machine: